Meet the Board

 Mrs Sandra Bond

-I will work collaboratively with the others to maintain what we appreciate within the Institution while making sure that we are ready for the future.
+As a Library volunteer, Tour guide and Trustee I have worked and would continue to work collaboratively with the others to maintain what we appreciate within the Institution while making sure that we are ready for the future.

 Mrs Katharine Chant